 Coolers are among the safe PC parts to buy used.
 However, while purchasing a second-hand air cooler for your PC is okay, don’t buy liquid coolers, as air coolers are much less risky than their liquid counterparts when bought used.

-So what should you be on the lookout for when buying used coolers?
+So, what should you look for when buying used coolers?

 First, always check on the physical condition of the contact area.
 For example, dents and dings in the aluminum fins are red flags; don’t attempt to buy a cooler with holes or cracks.